vinayakumarr/vinayakumarr.github.io/_includes/cv.md

 + December 23, 2018 - <a href='https://nlp.amrita.edu/mda-dl18/' target='_blank'>Malware data analytics with Deep learning </a>

 ## <i class="fa fa-chevron-right"></i> Invited Talks

++ Title: A workshop on Application of machine learning for cyber security.
+More details avilable <a href='http://www.iiitmk.ac.in/mlc18/' target='_blank'> MLC18</a>

++ Title: A workshop on AI in CS - Modern Artificial Intelligence Techniques for Cyber Security.
+More details avilable <a href='http://www.jit.ac.in/announcement/FDP_Brochure.pdf' target='_blank'> AI in CS </a>

 + Title: Deep Learning in IEEE (3451) at Kalasalingam Academy of Research and Education, Virudhunagar, Saturday, 3 February 2018. [<a href='https://github.com/vinayakumarr/Kalasalingam' target='_blank'> Tutorial</a>]